Greg-T8/Notebook/topics/tools/powershell/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

   - [6.3.3 - Storing Your Configuration Data](#633---storing-your-configuration-data)

 ## 6.0 - Creating the ServerConfig PowerShell Module Scaffold
 The author provides a nice template for creating modules.
 This script creates a blank module structure.
+See [Listing 01 - Creating the PoshAutomate-ServerConfig module](scripts/Listing%2001%20-%20Creating%20the%20PoshAutomate-ServerConfig%20module.ps1).
 ```powershell
 Function New-ModuleTemplate {
     [CmdletBinding()]